Skip to main content

 To meet the specific needs of people with disabilities during their mobility, the granting of additional funding on top of the Erasmus+ mobility grant is designed to facilitate their participation.

-To best prepare for your Erasmus+ mobility period, you need to complete the additional funding request form sent to you by the International Relations Department (SRI), so that you can indicate the additional costs associated with your disability.
+To best prepare for your Erasmus+ mobility period, you need to complete the additional funding request form sent to you by the International Relations Office (SRI), so that you can indicate the additional costs associated with your disability.
+The costs eligible for additional funding can be varied: specific accommodation, assistance from a companion during the trip, medical follow-up, material support, home help or even a personal care assistant.

-International Relations Department (SRI) - international@univ-eiffel.fr - + 33 (0)1 71 40 81 84
+Contact SRI : International Relations Office (SRI) - international@univ-eiffel.fr - + 33 (0)1 71 40 81 84

 You are also welcome to consult the inclusivemobility website, an online tool on the accessibility of higher education establishments developed by the Erasmus Student Network (ESN).